smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 Diagram: Class template contains function template: Explicit member specialization
 ----------------------------------------------------------------------------------

-It is possible for a member specialization to be explicit:
+It is possible for a member specialization of a member template to be
+explicit:

 .. code-block:: c++